Ezequiel Medrán

-Ezequiel Alexis Medrán (born 20 December 1980) is a retired Argentine footballer who played as goalkeeper and current manager of Atlético de Rafaela.
+Ezequiel Alexis Medrán (born 20 December 1980) is a retired Argentine footballer who played as goalkeeper and current manager of Ecuadorian club Emelec.

 Coaching career

 On 7 December 2018, Medrán was appointed manager of his former club, Torneo Federal A side Central Norte, in what would be his first ever coaching experience.
 In his first season at the club, he won promotion to the 2020 Primera Nacional.
 On 17 May 2022, Medrán was appointed manager of one of his other former clubs, Atlético de Rafaela.